 The following questions answer common queries about the Registration standard: Endorsement for scheduled medicines for midwives.

 This fact sheet applies to midwives registered in Australia who are applying for, or renewing, an endorsement for scheduled medicines.

 The Endorsement means that the midwife has met the requirements of the NMBA Registration standard: Endorsement for scheduled medicines for midwives and is qualified to prescribe scheduled medicines and to provide associated services required for midwifery practice in accordance with relevant state and territory legislation.

 The NMBA has broadened the ‘context of practice’ to recognise that not all privately practising midwives (PPMs) provide intrapartum care in the home, for example, there are PPMs who provide care in discrete areas such as postnatal care (e.g. specialist lactation services) and/or antenatal care.

 When applying for an endorsement for scheduled medicines, if you are not applying across the continuum of care, you will be required to nominate a context of practice.

 The NMBA has approved the following contexts of practice for the endorsement:

 When applying for an endorsement for scheduled medicines in a context of practice, the requirement for three years’ full-time clinical practice (5,000 hours) in the past six years, can be drawn from both practice specifically in the context of practice and from roles where the midwife was working in that and other contexts of practice.
 For example a midwife applying in the postnatal context of practice could use a percentage of the hours worked in a maternity unit caring for both ante and postnatal women.

 The context of practice will not be recorded on the Endorsement of the midwife on the national register.

-If you want to change or add to your endorsement in a context of practice you must do so in accordance with the NMBA’s National framework for the development of decision-making tools for nursing and midwifery practice.
+If you want to change or add to your endorsement in a context of practice you must do so in accordance with the NMBA’s Decision-making framework for nursing and midwifery.
 You should also make sure that your professional indemnity insurance arrangements cover the changes to your context of practice and that you inform your insurer about the change to your context of practice.